WebAssembly/component-model/design/mvp/CanonicalABI.md

 # Canonical ABI Explainer

-This document defines the Canonical ABI used to convert between high-level Component Model values and low-level Core WebAssembly values.
+This document defines the Canonical ABI used to convert between the values and functions of components in the Component Model and the values and functions of modules in Core WebAssembly.

 * [Supporting definitions](#supporting-definitions)
   * [Despecialization](#Despecialization)